Three Things To Say

 - - - - - - - - - - - - - - - - - - - - - - -

-Tomorrow I leave for my very first summer camp, ever.
+camp, ever.
 It's at Patrick Henry College, and I will be gone one whole week!
 (A prayer or two would be appreciated, as this spy fears - among other things - homesickness.)
 The camp theme is Leadership and Vocation.
 I'm still not entirely sure how such a theme can encompass a week of games and lectures and whatnot, but a friend who attended the camp last year assures me that it is far from boring and is immensely fun.
 Fear and excitement bubble together inside me - it will be by far the longest time I've been away from home and family, but at least I will have the aforementioned friend there with me.
 She's attending the camp again this year, and I will be eversomuchly grateful for her guiding presence. :) Oh!
 And there shall be no internet there.
 O_O So...
-I shall have no communication with my beloved online friends. *snif* All alone... this is going to be very interesting. o_O
+I shall have no communication with my beloved online friends. *snif* All alone... this is going to be very interesting. o_OPictures to follow.

 Roomies!